AlienTec1908/AlienTec1908/README.md

 ---

+## 🏗️ Current Research & Development

+**Project: Advanced Automated Recon & Initial Access Framework**

+I am currently architecting a modular security framework designed to bridge the gap between reconnaissance and initial access through intelligent automation.

+*   **Recursive Intelligence:** Implementing deep-dive scanning logic that automatically re-evaluates new findings to map the entire attack surface.
+*   **Full-Spectrum Recon:** Automated discovery of subdomains, services, and hidden assets with integrated vulnerability mapping.
+*   **Initial Access Evaluation:** Developing logic to identify and validate potential entry points, streamlining the transition from recon to exploitation.
+*   **Status:** In active development / Alpha stage.

+> *"The goal is to automate the noise so I can focus on the complex exploits."*

+---

 ## 🔥 About This GitHub
 I use this space to share **tools, scripts, and writeups** that help the community level up in security.
 Everything here is **practical, real-world, and battle-tested**.